duality-labs/hapi-indexer/README.md

    1. Open this code in VSCode with the
       [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
       extension installed, and select to "Reopen in container" when prompted
+   2. The indexer should compile and start running immediately
+      - this process can be exited and another one started
-   2. run `npm start` in the VSCode terminal to start the indexer
+      - run `npm run dev` in the VSCode terminal to start the indexer
    3. [optional] if you intend to git outside of VSCode
-      - use `npm ci` (with Node.js v16+) locally to install git hooks
+      - use `npm ci` (with Node.js v16+) locally to install git hooks if not available

    ***